- What is Autoimmune Encephalitis (AE)?

 What kind of doctors treat AE?

 Psychiatrists specialize in the diagnosis and treatment of mental disorders and are key to “ruling out” neurological causes of psychiatric symptoms.
-It is estimated that a majority of patients with AE see psychiatrists first.

 Neurologists specialize in the diagnosis and treatment of diseases involving the nervous system, which includes the brain, spinal cord, and body’s network of nerves.

 Rheumatologists specialize in the diagnosis and treatment of clinical problems that affect the joints and soft tissue.
-Since many of the disease rheumatologists treat are immune system related, they are often included under the banner of immunology.
+Since many of the diseases rheumatologists treat are immune system related, they are often included under the banner of immunology.

 Immunologists specialize in the diagnosis and treatment of problems with the immune system, including immunodeficiency, when the immune system is compromised or impaired, and autoimmunity, when the immune system attacks its own body.

-How do clinicians currently recognize, and establish a diagnosis of AE?
+How do clinicians currently recognize and establish a diagnosis of AE?

 What are the known causes of AE?